 Every August, music enthusiasts converge on Kingston for the Limestone City Blues Festival.
 Hear the blues at a variety of downtown bars, pubs, and restaurants or watch the concert on the main stage beside City Hall.

 There are several well-known performing arts venues in Kingston including the Grand Theatre, which is also home to the Kingston Symphony Orchestra, and the Domino Theatre.
-Currently under construction, the Isabel Bader Centre for the Performing Arts will open in 2014.
+Queen's University's Isabel Bader Centre for the Performing Arts opened in 2014 and features both exciting programming and a stunning lakeside location.

 Wolfe Island Music Festival

-The Wolfe Island Musica Festival is only a short ferry ride away from downtown Kingston.
+The Wolfe Island Music Festival is only a short ferry ride away from downtown Kingston.
 This annual two-day August event features a jam-packed line-up of local and imported acts.

 Kingston is well-known for its incredible waterfront location on the shores of Lake Ontario and offers the world's best freshwater sailing.
 The City has hosted over 40 World and Olympic championships including those of the 1976 Olympic Games.
 Every year, thousands of visitors from around the globe flock to the city for CORK, the Canadian Olympic Training Regatta Kingston.